thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

   * google-oauth via passport
   * prisma ORM - default
   * tailwind css + emotion engine because it's the default, though i don't really use its features
+  * using markdown editing, and the simplest flexible light engine is markdown-it.
+NOT using wysiwyg, because
+    * almost all are riddled with weird behaviors, bugs, dubious support lifetimes or paywalls
+    * the ones which feel comfortable enough to use are so complex i don't want to put the effort

 # how: change db schema